MatthewGabriel/QueryStringMiddlware/README.md

 # QueryStringMiddlware

-Set base message in appsettings.json
+Set base messages in appsettings.json

 Run and you should see the not found message